 12. How can I find PPRC’s current trading price?

 A 15-minute delayed price fund information is available on the homepage of this website or by logging onto tsx.com.
 Unit prices are also quoted in most major Canadian newspapers.

-- 16. How many units of Pizza Pizza Royalty Income Fund are currently outstanding?
+13. How many shares of Pizza Pizza Royalty Corp are currently outstanding?

 Shares are traded on the Toronto Stock Exchange under the symbol PZA.

 To purchase shares please contact your brokerage firm.

 15. What is the interest rate on the $47M credit facility?

 The Corp has a $47 million term loan with a syndicate of Chartered Canadian Banks.
 The $47 million term loan has an interest rate locked in at 1.875% plus a credit spread of 0.875% for a total of 2.75% using an interest SWAP until April 2020.

 16. Does PPRC have a Dividend Reinvestment Program available to Shareholders?